oregoncoastrobotics/Robo-COG/src/webapp/USING DLIB.md

 2. Extract dlib.

-3. Install cmake, libboost and skimage and skimage-lib (sudo apt-get install libboost-python-dev cmake python-skimage python-skimage-lib).
+3. Install cmake and libboost (sudo apt-get install libboost-python-dev cmake).

 4. In the extracted dlib navigate to the python_examples folder.